Journal of Food Biochemistry

 Consult our SEO Tips for Authors page in order to maximize online discoverability for your published research.
 Included are tips for making your title and abstract SEO-friendly, choosing appropriate keywords, and promoting your research through social media.

 Prerequisites for Submission:

 1. Authors are required to recommend at least three (3) reviewers eligible to peer review the manuscript submission.
-Reviewer's contact information should be uploaded as "Supplementary files not for review" with the online submission of the article.
+Authors will be asked for the names and email addresses of suggested reviewers during the submission process.